 Polish-German relations have always been touchy, to say the least.
 They were terrible in the first half of the XX century.
 It is a bit ironic to find this atlas here.
 A great buy for zl 2500.

 In the afternoon we drive to the Pieskowa Skala castle.
 Quite impressive.
-It gives me some proud to see that most of the interior decorations, furniture, paintings, sculptures etc are Italian.
+Not so much inside though, even if I feel proud to see that most of the interior decorations, furniture, paintings, sculptures etc are Italian.
 Apparently the queen of Poland at the time was a Medici and tried to take as much as possible from her native Tuscany to decorate her new home.